 When neurologist Dr. H.C.
 Bastain first introduced transverse myelitis to the medical world in 1882, he described it as a “softening of the spinal cord.”
-Dr. Bastain presented the autopsy findings of several patients who had already succumbed to spinal cord disease and concluded that the patients had died in one of two ways: either from a stroke in the spinal cord, in which a clot forms and the spinal cord is deprived of oxygen, or from spinal cord inflammation.
-These two hypotheses have lead to decades of clinical research to uncover the perplexing cause of transverse myelitis and to help patients recover from its debilitating symptoms.
+He presented the autopsy findings of several patients who had already succumbed to spinal cord disease and concluded that the patients had died in one of two ways: either from a stroke in the spinal cord, where a clot forms and the spinal cord is deprived of oxygen, or from spinal cord inflammation.

 Transverse myelitis today